 Mr. Simon's spouse has been the Director of International Sales of the Company since September 1996.
-During the fiscal year ended June 30, 2011, she earned a base salary of \$105,762, an annual bonus of \$22,000 and participates in the Company's benefit programs for its employees.
+During the fiscal year ended June 30, 2012, she earned a base salary of \$108,261, an annual bonus of \$23,500 and participates in the Company's benefit programs for its employees.
 In addition, Mr. Simon's brother-in-law currently serves as Vice President - Asian Business Development and Corporate Services and previously served as the Company's Vice President - Purchasing and Procurement since June 2000.
-He further serves as a Company representative in our joint venture relationship with Hutchison China Meditech Ltd. During the fiscal year ended June 30, 2011, he earned a base salary of \$185,960 and a car allowance of \$8,400 and participates in the Company's benefit programs for its employees.
-On November 18, 2010, he was granted 1,248 shares of restricted stock, which had a grant date value of approximately \$32,543.
+He further serves as a Company representative in our joint venture relationship with Hutchison China Meditech Ltd. During the fiscal year ended June 30, 2012, he earned a base salary of \$185,960, an annual bonus of \$43,373 and a car allowance of \$8,400 and participates in the Company's benefit programs for its employees.
+On September 27, 2011, he was granted 502 shares of stock, which had a grant date value of approximately \$15,557.
+On November 18, 2011, he was granted 789 shares of restricted stock, which had a grant date value of approximately \$27,894.

-On July 7, 2010, the Company and Carl C. Icahn, High River Limited Partnership, Hopper Investments LLC, Barberry Corp., Icahn Partners Master Fund LP, Icahn Partners Master Fund II LP, Icahn Partners Master Fund III LP, Icahn Offshore LP, Icahn Partners LP, Icahn Onshore LP, Icahn Capital LP, IPH GP LLC, Icahn Enterprises L.P., Icahn Enterprises Holdings L.P., Icahn Enterprises G.P.
+On July 7, 2010, the Company and Carl C. Icahn, High River Limited Partnership, Hopper Investments LLC, Barberry Corp., Icahn Partners Master Fund LP, Icahn Partners Master Fund II LP, Icahn Partners Master Fund III LP, Icahn Offshore LP, Icahn Partners LP, Icahn Capital LP, IPH GP LLC, Icahn Enterprises L.P., Icahn Enterprises Holdings L.P., Icahn Enterprises G.P.
 Inc., and Beckton Corp. (collectively, the "Icahn Group") entered into an agreement (the "Icahn Agreement").
 The Icahn Agreement provided that certain actions would occur in connection with the Company's 2010 annual meeting of stockholders (the "2010 Annual Meeting").
 The following items have already occurred pursuant to the Icahn Agreement:

-- The size of the Board was reduced to ten directors, two members of the incumbent Board did not stand for re-election, and Brett Icahn and David Schechter (the "Icahn Suggested Nominees") were included in the Company's slate of nominees for election as directors at the 2010 Annual Meeting. - The Icahn Group voted in favor of the Company's slate of director nominees at the 2010 Annual Meeting, did not support or participate in any "withhold the vote" or similar campaign at the 2010 Annual Meeting, and neither presented any proposals for consideration at the 2010 Annual Meeting nor conducted any proxy solicitations for use at the 2010 Annual Meeting. - The Company formed a Strategic Transaction Committee of the Board, which includes the Icahn Suggested Nominees. - An Icahn Suggested Nominee, David Schechter, was appointed as a member of the Compensation Committee of the Board.
+- The size of the Board was reduced to ten directors and Brett Icahn and David Schechter (the "Icahn Suggested Nominees") were included in the Company's slate of nominees for election as directors at the 2010 Annual Meeting. - The Icahn Group voted in favor of the Company's slate of director nominees at the 2010 Annual Meeting, did not support or participate in any "withhold the vote" or similar campaign at the 2010 Annual Meeting, and neither presented any proposals for consideration at the 2010 Annual Meeting nor conducted any proxy solicitations for use at the 2010 Annual Meeting. - The Company formed a Strategic Transaction Committee of the Board, which includes the Icahn Suggested Nominees. - An Icahn Suggested Nominee, David Schechter, was appointed as a member of the Compensation Committee of the Board.